intel-analytics/ipex-llm/ppml/trusted-bigdata/README.md

 --conf spark.kubernetes.executor.podTemplateFile=/ppml/spark-executor-template.yaml \
 --conf spark.kubernetes.executor.deleteOnTermination=false \
 ```

+##### 1.5.6 env MALLOC_ARENA_MAX explanations

+env MALLOC_ARENA_MAX can reduce EPC usage but may cause some error especially when running pyspark.
+It is set to 4 by default and you can customize it by `export MALLOC_ARENA_MAX=1`.

+You can refer to [here](https://gramine.readthedocs.io/en/stable/performance.html#glibc-malloc-tuning) for more information.

 ## Thrift Server

 Spark SQL Thrift server is a port of Apache Hive’s HiverServer2 which allows the clients of JDBC or ODBC to execute queries of SQL over their respective protocols on Spark.